Mag. Rocco Leuzzi MSc

 A-3109 St. Pölten, Landhausplatz 1

-The “Ethnology” collection documents and provides cultural-historical records of everyday and holiday life in Lower Austria.
-It comprises more than 20,000 objects.
-The large number of traditional, artisanal, and commercial objects and household effects is joined by specific collection categories such as a costumes and textiles collection, a large collection of devotional illustrations, a collection of rustic furniture, and a collection of votive images used in sacred folk art and pilgrimages.
+The Folk Life collection and its approximately 30,000 objects serve to document the cultural history of everyday life and festivities in Lower Austria.
+The large number of traditional, artisanal and commercial objects and household goods is joined by specific collection categories such as a traditional costumes and textiles collection, a large collection of devotional illustrations, a collection of rustic furniture, and a collection of votive images from sacred folk art and pilgrimages.

-An extensive library features special literature customized to the collection holdings.
+An extensive library of specialised literature has been tailored to the collection holdings.